-Thanks for dropping in, young grasshopper! 🙂
+Thanks for dropping in on my review, young grasshopper! 🙂

 If you’re skeptical of Discover The Plan, then you have every reason to be because there’s a hidden agenda behind the hype, sadly.